 Whilst Roxy still has some way to go her quality of life has been transformed and she is experiencing so many new things that she never had the chance to enjoy before; running in the woods, jumping in streams, meeting other dogs and people, all with the feeling of safety, security and most importantly of being loved.”
 Her days out at our Branch events and meetings are a great source of fun to her as is her following of friends on facebook.
 We get involved with many different activities within the Branch and whether it’s out and about or in the office, whenever possible, she is there getting stuck in or watching what goes on and giving herself such a thrill, she does still have her moments but overall this little dog’s life has been transformed, quite simply she has been rescued."

-Roxy is still having treatment, if you could help support this little dog please text OXON22 + £4 to 70070 to donate £4 [one off payment only].
-Every penny is kindly received and will make a difference to local animals.
+We have many animals just like little Roxy in need of various treatments, if you could help support us in caring for these animals please text OXON22 + £4 to 70070 to donate £4 [one off payment only].

 Here at RSPCA Oxfordshire most of our animals have been rescued from neglect and bad treatment by their previous owners.
 We look after dogs, cats, rabbits, and many other types of small domestic animals.
 Our Paws & Claws rabbit centre is a recent addition to the Branch and provides an idyllic location for some of our animals to enjoy life whilst waiting for their new homes.
 It can take weeks and sometimes months to rehabilitate animals.
 Our staff and volunteers work hard to ensure every animal that comes through our doors will find their 'perfect match'.